 The IBCP (formerly known as IBCC) is the fourth International Baccalaureate Programme and it is aimed at students entering the last two years of High School that have a particular career path in mind.
-The IBCP allows students to specialize and dedicate themselves to a career path that they know they want to pursue.
+The IBCP allows students to specialise and dedicate themselves to a career path that they know they want to pursue.

 The IBCP encompasses some elements of the IB Diploma Programme (DP) within its structure.
 It also encompasses the IB’s educational philosophy and mission.

 The IBCP has a taught component that comprises of the following: